intel/cc-oci-runtime/data/obs-packaging/linux-container/README.md

-#linux-container kernel
+# Linux\* container kernel

-This source specs is the kernel used to boot clear-containers.
+This source specifications contain the kernel needed to boot Clear Containers.
 To update and generate an rpm spec and dsc to create rpm and deb packages, you need to run:

 ``./update_kernel.sh``

-By default it will generate the specs using the version specified in the file ``versions.txt`` at the the root of the repository
+By default, the script generates the specifications using the version specified in the ``versions.txt`` file found at the the repository's root.